‘Der Erste Mann vom Hochofen’ (‘First Man of the Blast Furnace’)

 Fritz Kölle, ‘Tänzerin Nika’, modelled in 1943 (cast after 1945).
 Height 160 cm, located in Strasslach.
 Depicted is the Russian dancer Nika Nilanowa-Sanftleben.
 Photos: October 2019.

 Left: Fritz Kölle, ‘Der Bergmann‘, 1938.
 Located in front of the ‘Zechengebäude’ in Landsweiler-Reden, Schiffweiler.
-Commissioned by the ‘Bergwerksdirektion Saarbrücken’ (after a visit from goring in 1935).
+Commissioned by the ‘Bergwerksdirektion Saarbrücken’ (after a visit from Göring in 1935).
+Revealed on 10 July 1938.
 Height 3 meters, excluding sockel.

 Right: Fritz Koelle ‘Der saarbergmann’, 1937, located in front of the Heirich von Buz Realschule in Oberhausen.